RitamRoa/finance-notes/README.md

 # FINANCE - NOTES (and etc)

    ### What it contains:
-   1. Minor Finance notes in 3rd Sem.
+   1. Minor Finance notes in 3rd Sem only
    2. All things i have learnt by myself

 I could have easily made this repo private..